RSGInc/populationsim/docs/application_configuration.rst

 **Output Tables for repop mode**:

-It should be noted that only the summary_GEOG_NAME.csv summary file is available for the repop mode.
+Repop runs typically emit the geography-specific summary files and any explicitly requested pipeline tables.

 **Steps for repop mode**:

-When running PoulationSim in repop mode, the steps specified in this setting are run.
+When running PopulationSim in repop mode, the steps specified in this setting are run.
 As mentioned earlier, the repop mode runs over an existing synthetic population.
-The default value for the ``resume_after`` setting under the repop mode is *summarize* which is the last step of a regular run.
+The default value for the ``resume_after`` setting under the repop mode is *summarize*, which is the last step of a regular run.
 In other words, the repop mode starts from the last step of the regular run and modifies the regular synthetic population as per the new controls.
 The user can choose either *append* or *replace* in the ``expand_households.repop`` attribute to modify the existing synthetic population.
 The *append* option adds to the existing synthetic population in the specified geographies, while the *replace* option replaces any existing synthetic population with newly synthesized population in the specified geographies.

 ::